Querent-ai/querent-docs/querent/docs/get-started/quickstart-2.md

 ---
-title: Quickstart - Using R!an
+title: Quickstart - Create Semantic Data Fabric
 sidebar_position: 2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide outlines the steps on how to use R!an, including creating an index, adding documents, and executing search queries.
+This guide outlines the steps on how to use R!an to create a semantic data fabric over your private data by initializing data sources and executing semantic data fabric query.

 ## Access the R!an Dashboard